 - 5 green cardamom, cracked open

-- 1/4 tsp red chilli powder (or cayenne, adjust to taste)
+- ¼ teaspoon hot red chili powder (or cayenne, adjust to taste)

 - 2 cloves

-Rub the lamb pieces with 1/2 tbsp mustard oil and salt.
+- Rub the lamb with mustard oil and salt.
 Set aside for 20 minutes.
-In a small bowl, thin out the yogurt with 2-3 tbsp of water.
+In a small bowl, thin out the yogurt with 2-3 tablespoon of water.
 Mix to a smooth consistency.
 Set aside.